zomb-zomb/2DLIW-SLAM/readme.md

 ## Introduction

-This is a SLAM framework proposed by my master's thesis, which tightly couples the data of 2D lidar, IMU and wheel odometry.
+This is a SLAM framework which tightly couples the data of 2D lidar, IMU and wheel odometry.

 In addition, a lot of special processing has been done for the scene of indoor mobile robots: